Bluesky at Home » DIY Projects » 2 Cute DIY Planters for St. Patrick’s Day

 A battery-operated tea candle, which has a remote, sits atop a bit more moss.

-I was thinking I needed pots of gold as the finishing touch in my vignette.
 I didn’t have that, but another antique mall purchase (same place, same time as the sherbet glasses) is this salad plate with a pretty green motif.
 I have six of them and used them and the sherbet glasses in a spring tablescape a few years ago.

 The plate worked fine.
 Now I just needed some gold coins.
 On a quick trip to Dollar Tree for a totally different item, I found packets of faux gold coins.
 They were perfect to complete my fun St. Patrick’s Day centerpiece.